ECCC-ASTD-MRD/MIDAS-src/tools/midas_scripts/README.md

 The results have been verified with the reference for the test `/Tests/letkf/glb_xc40`.

-If we would have the original unsplitted files, running `midas.unsplitobs` can be avoided.
+If we would have the original unsplit files, running `midas.unsplitobs` can be avoided.